 View the latest safety data in our 2013 Corporate Responsibility Report.

 Our corporate safety department administers the monthly Our Way to Safety employee training program.
 Plant safety managers coordinate monthly train-the-trainer safety meetings for plant supervisors.

-Examples of topics covered by the trainings include electrical safety, emergency action plans, ergonomics, biannual first aid/CPR/automated external defibrillator (AED), hazard communication, inclement weather, lockout–control of hazardous energy, machine guarding and personal protective equipment.
+Examples of topics covered by the trainings include electrical safety, emergency action plans, ergonomics, the global harmonized system for hazard communication, inclement weather, lockout–control of hazardous energy, machine guarding and personal protective equipment.

-Companywide safety conferences are held biennially, and the 2011 Our Way to Safety Conference included safety management employees from all company locations, along with members of the Corporate Safety Steering Committee.
-The theme was “Raising the Safety Bar Together,” which focused on each individual’s role in the process.
+Companywide safety conferences are held biennially, and the 2013 Our Way to Safety Conference included safety management employees from all company locations, along with members of the Corporate Safety Steering Committee.
+The theme was “Influencing Employee Safety,” which focused on developing methods to teach and influence employees to work safely.

-Hormel Foods formed the Corporate Safety Steering Committee in 2009 to provide corporatewide safety process leadership to all business units of Hormel Foods and its subsidiaries.
+Hormel Foods has a Corporate Safety Steering Committee that provides corporate-wide safety process leadership to all business units of Hormel Foods and its subsidiaries.
 Hormel Foods has long been at the forefront of the industry in employee safety, and this committee further drives our leadership in this area.

 The goals of the committee include:

 Our Safety, Health and Ergonomic Policy states that the safety, well-being and comfort of each employee is a team effort requiring everyone’s participation.
 Each location operates with a manager responsible for the safety program and a safety committee that meets monthly to review and discuss safety topics and ideas.
 The committees are responsible for assisting in the development of the plant’s safety processes and keeping employees engaged.
 In addition, they perform monthly safety and ergonomic audits, and when necessary, ensure corrective actions are implemented.
 Companywide, our safety committees are comprised of more than 2,000 hourly and salaried employees.